cryptoparty/handbook/src/chapter_08_passwords/00_keeping_passwords_safe.md

  * `Peoplelovemachinesin2029A.D.`
  * `BarneyfromHowIMetYourMotherisAWESOME!`

-Sentences are extremely easy to remember, even if they are 50 characters long and they contain uppercase, lowercase, symbols and often numbers.
-Alternatively you might want to use one strong password that is easy to remember and keep all your other secure (less easy to remember) passwords by using a tool that keeps them securely on your computer or phone.
+Sentences are easy to remember, even if they are 50 characters long and contain uppercase characters, lowercase characters, symbols and numbers.

 Using an application to keep your passwords
 -------------------------------------------